busenursahin/RazorPageGenerator/readme.md

-# Model and Client Service Auto-Generate from JSON result
+# Json To Csharp Model and and Client Service Auto-Generate

 This project contains a program that automatically generates C# model classes and client service methods from API responses.